EGI-Federation/documentation/content/en/users/online-storage/block-storage/_index.md

 ```

 Once you created a filesystem on the device, you can mount it at any
-desired path by running the following command inside the VM:
+desired path by running the following command in the VM:

 ```shell
 $ sudo mount /dev/vdb1 /<path>